astropy/astropy/docs/coordinates/velocities.rst

         ( 3.78957965, -15.44359693)

-However, the details of how the velocity components are transformed depends on the particular path taken through the frame transform graph.
-If all frames between the initial frame and the desired frame support transformations with a `~astropy.coordinates.BaseAffineTransform` subclass (i.e. are matrix transformations or affine transformations), then the transformations can be applied explicitly to the velocity data.
+However, the details of how the velocity components are transformed depends on the particular set of transforms required to get from the starting frame to the desired frame (i.e., the path taken through the frame transform graph).
+If all frames in the chain of transformations are transformed to each other via `~astropy.coordinates.BaseAffineTransform` subclasses (i.e. are matrix transformations or affine transformations), then the transformations can be applied explicitly to the velocity data.
 If this is not the case, the velocity transformation is computed numerically by finite-differencing the positional